 The language also supports capturing groups of matching characters by using parentheses inside the regular expression.
 A back reference can be used to reference one of these matching subgroups.
-A back-reference is denoted by a backslash followed by a number corresponding to the number of a subgroup.
+A back reference is denoted by a backslash followed by a number corresponding to the number of a subgroup.
 In the string (A(B)), the zero group is the entire expression, then subgroups start numbering after each left parenthesis.
 Therefore, A(B) is the first subgroup, and B is the second subgroup.
-The backreferences then allow a string to be matched.
+The back references then allow a string to be matched.
 For example, if you want to match the same word appearing twice in a row, you might use [([a-zA-Z])b]].
 Remember that the b stands for a word boundary.
-Because the character class for letters is inside parentheses, the text that matched can then be referenced using the backreference meta-character 1.
+Because the character class for letters is inside parentheses, the text that matched can then be referenced using the back reference with a back reference is inside parentheses.